wallarm/product-documentation/docs/latest/installation/se-connector.md

 You only need to specify the connector settings.
 Wallarm will handle the deployment and provide you with an endpoint to route traffic from your platform.

+1. The Security Edge deployment is available only with the corresponding subscription.
+Contact sales@wallarm.com to obtain it.
 1. Proceed to Wallarm Console → **Security Edge** → **Connectors** → **Add connector**.

     ![!][se-connector-setup-img]